Skip to content

 • Get directions to the marae

-• Toggle Māori Land Block layer in the top right box to access the Māori Land Online website (Māori Land Court), which applies to all remaining Māori land blocks.
-Search whenua near a marae, click to find block names and details, and accesshyperlinks to Māori Land Online
+• [STILL TO COME] Toggle Māori Land Block layer in the top right box to access the Māori Land Online website (Māori Land Court), which applies to all remaining Māori land blocks.

 Please contact marae directly with any enquiries, including for accommodation; Māori Maps does not handle marae bookings, and any contact information we have is displayed on the site.